osteele/p5-server/README.md

 ## Limitations

-* Generated sketches use a CDN.
-(I may add an option to use local files instead.)
+* This code hasn't been tested on Windows.
+* Generated sketches require an internet connection to run.
+They load the p5.js and other libraries from a content delivery network (“CDN”).
+Browsers cache these files, so reloading a page or running other sketches that use the same (or no) libraries do not require additional internet access, but you will need internet access the first time you use this extension or after the browser cache has expired.
+* The server requires an internet connection in order to display sketches and directory listings.
+(It loads the Semantic UI CSS framework from a CDN.)
 * This code hasn't been tested with [instance-mode](https://github.com/processing/p5.js/wiki/Global-and-instance-mode) sketches.
-* The code hasn't been tested on Windows.
+* Library inference hasn't been tested with sketches that are written as [modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
 * See the implementation notes for limitations on the recognition of associated files.
-* Library inference hasn't been tested with sketches that are written as [modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

 ## Acknowledgements